deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 ![](attachments/20230913101225.png)

 Before we execute our payload by starting the service again, we need to first setup a multi handler to catch our new shell as NT Authority\\System.
-To do that we first background our current meterpreter shell using CTRL + Z and use the multi handler:
+To do that we first background our current meterpreter shell using CTRL + Z and use the multi-handler:

 ```shell
 use exploit/multi/handler